8go/matrix-commander/README.md

                         user id, --device to specify a device name, --room- default to specify a default room for sending/listening.
-See all the extra arguments for further explanations.
+See all the extra arguments for further explanations. ----- SSO (Single Sign-On)
+                        starts a web browser and connects the user to a web page on the server for login.
+SSO will only work if the server supports it and if there is access to a browser.
+So, don't use SSO on headless homeservers where there is no browser installed or accessible.
   -v [VERIFY], --verify [VERIFY]
                         Perform verification.
 By default, no verification is performed.
 Possible values are: "emoji".
 If
                         verification is desired, run this program in the foreground (not as a service) and without a pipe.
+                        While verification is optional it is highly recommended, and it is recommended to be done right after (or together with) the --login action.
+                        Verification is always interactive, i.e. it required keyboard input.
 Verification questions will be printed on stdout and the user has to respond via the keyboard to accept or reject verification.
-Once verification is complete,
-                        stop the program and run it as a service again.
+Once verification is complete, the program may be run as a service.
+                        Verification is best done as follows: Perform a cross- device verification, that means, perform a
+                        verification between two devices of the *same* user.
+                        For that, open (e.g.) Element in a browser, make sure Element is using the same user account as the matrix- commander user (specified with --user-login at
-                        Verification is best done by opening e.g. Element in a browser, going to a room that you are a member of, click 'Room Info' icon, click 'People', click the appropriate user, click red 'Not Trusted' text which indicated an untrusted device, click 'Interactively
+                        --login).
+Now in the Element webpage go to the room that is the matrix-commander default room (specified with --room-default at --login).
+OK, in the web- browser you are now the same user and in the same room as matrix-commander.
+Now click the round 'i' 'Room Info' icon, then click 'People', click the appropriate user (the matrix-commander user), click red 'Not Trusted' text which indicated an untrusted device, then click the square 'Interactively verify by Emoji' button (one of 3 button choices).
+At this point both web-page and matrix-commander in terminal show a set of emoji icons and names.
+Compare them visually.
-                        verify by Emoji' button.
-Confirm on both sides (Yes, They Match, Got it), Click OK.
+                        Confirm on both sides (Yes, They Match, Got it), finally click OK.
+You should see a green shield and also see that the matrix-commander device is now green and verified in the webpage.
+In the terminal you should see a text message indicating success.
+You should now be verified across all devices and across all users.
   -c CREDENTIALS, --credentials CREDENTIALS
                         On first run, information about homeserver, user, room id, etc. will be written to a credentials file.
 By